snoack/flake8-per-file-ignores/README.md

 [![Pypi Entry][3]][4]

-**This flake8 extension has been discontinued in favour of the `per-file-ignores` option built in flake8 3.7.0 an above.
+**This flake8 extension has been discontinued in favour of the `per-file-ignores` option built into flake8 3.7.0 and above.
 But be aware that the built-in option uses different syntax.**

 An extension for [flake8][5] that lets you configure (out-of-source) individual